marcelonavarrov1/Space-Missions-Analysis/README.md

 2. What were the differences between organisations in terms of launches and money spent?
 3. What was the distribution of the prices?
 4. What where the differences between countries in terms of launches?
-5. How did lauches changed over the months and years present in the database?
+5. How did launches changed over the months and years present in the database?

 ## Skills / concepts demostrated
 -Implementation of libraries such as Pandas, Plotly Express, iso3166, and Seaborn.